vickynovlani/nops-docs/pages/Workload/MAP/automated-tagging-for-aws-map.md

 * **MAP Spend:** Total Spend/Cost excluding CUR line-item types Tax, Credit, and Refunds.

-* **Trailing Twelve Month (TTM) MAP Spend: Sum of MAP spend in the existing quarter and the previous three quarters.**
+* **Trailing Twelve Month (TTM) MAP Spend:** Sum of MAP spend in the existing quarter and the previous three quarters.

 * **General Spend Growth:** Refer to the _MAP Credit Calculations_ section of your AWS MAP plan.

-* **Multiply by 25%**: 25% delta value of General Spend Growth.

-* **Earned MAP Incentives:** Credits that you have earned from AWS with the MAP plan.
+* **Estimated MAP Incentives:** Estimated credits that you have earned from AWS with the MAP plan.

-* **MAP Credits Disbursed:** Credits that you have received from AWS.
+* **Actual MAP Credits Disbursed:** Credits that you have received from AWS.
 You only receive your earned credits in the month after a quarter ends.

-* **Cumulative MAP Credits Disbursed:** Cumulative sum of all past quarters and the current quarter (-) MAP credits disbursed.

 Current Tagging Status